PFTL/website/content/blog/22_Step_by_step_qt.rst

     cap.release()
     cv2.destroyAllWindows()

-So, now we have a clear picture of how the acquisition process works.
+Now we have a clear picture of how the acquisition process works.
 We have to start the communication with the camera and then we can read from it.
 There are some parameters that we can either change to the image itself, like transforming to black and white, or to the camera.
 For example, we could increase the brightness by adding the following right after ``VideoCapture``:

 .. code-block:: python